uhuruqingcheng/RepData_PeerAssessment2/stormDataAnalysis.md

 # C. Results
-After data processing we can plot and visualize our results.
+After data processing above we can visualize our results.

 ### C.1.
 Population Health